 Ultimately, marshmallows don’t really have any health benefits for dogs, in much the same way that they don’t have any health benefits for humans.

 Can dogs eat marshmallow safely in small quantities?
 In general, yes.

 If the marshmallow contains chocolate in any way, do not feed it to your dog.
+Chocolate is not good for dogs.
 It’s not just an old urban legend.
 It doesn’t matter if your neighbor’s cousin’s roommate’s dog got into a little bit of chocolate and was fine.

 Chocolate contains toxic substances called methylxanthines, which can stop a dog’s metabolic process.
 Dark chocolate is by far the worst, but even a small amount of chocolate can cause diarrhea and vomiting.

 Always take your dog to the vet if you suspect that he has eaten chocolate.

 What Should I Do If My Dog Eats Marshmallows

 If your dog has accidentally got hold of a single, normal marshmallow, there is no reason to panic.